Frequently Asked Questions

 Am I entitled to paid vacation or jury leave?
 Heading link

-Am I entitled to paid vacation or jury leave?
+Am I entitled to paid holidays, vacation, sick or jury leave or receive a tuition waiver?

-No. You are paid on an hourly basis for time worked.
+No. You are paid on an hourly basis for actual time worked.
+Student employee positions are intended to support students while they pursue their education and are not intended to be benefits-eligible positions.

 Why am I being charged FICA?
 Heading link